bullshag/ygoCGPTE/GDD.md

 - **Rules & Data**
   Shift+Right Click sets destination; Shift+Left Click queues waypoint.
   Entering a city radius enables the city interaction panel.
+  Pressing Enter while inside an area tooltip opens the LocationActivitiesPanel with the corresponding activity selected.
 - **UX notes**
   Directional and idle animations reflect agent movement state.
   City interaction panel appears when entering city radius.
   Waypoint markers show queued clicks and a path line previews the route.
   Area tooltips appear over interactable locations, showing the area name with Info/Enter actions while the player remains inside the trigger.
+  Location activities buttons highlight in yellow for the active selection and red for inactive options to reinforce focus state.
 - **Technical notes**
   Utilizes NavMeshAgent with a queued `Vector3` path and emits `QueueEmptied`.
   PlayerNavigator instantiates waypoint marker prefabs and updates a LineRenderer for path preview.